 Be sure to plan your journey to Tibet to avoid the annual closure that takes place in February and March.
 This closure happens EVERY year, so plan accordingly.

-NOTE: THE CLOSURE OF TIBET HAPPENS EVERY YEAR FROM MID-FEBRUARY UNTIL LATE MARCH.
+NOTE: THE CLOSURE OF TIBET HAPPENS EVERY YEAR FROM MID/LATE FEBRUARY UNTIL EARLY APRIL.
 FOR MORE INFORMATION ON A TRAVEL AGENCY TO USE IN TIBET, EMAIL ME AT: firstname.lastname@example.org

 Tibet Closed Every February and March

 Since the widespread unrest across Tibet in March 2008, Lhasa and the rest of the Tibet Autonomous Region (TAR) closes to all foreign travelers beginning in the early February each year.
 This annual closure usually lasts until late March.
 During this closure, it will not be possible to travel to the Tibet Autonomous Region.
 Travel permits for Tibet normally begin being processed again starting on the last Monday in March and the first foreign travelers begin arriving in Lhasa sometime between the 3rd and 7th of April, however, it is up to the Tibet Tourism Bureau to reopen the region.
 The Tibet Tourism Bureau usually doesn’t make an announcement regarding the reopening until very late March.
 Travel agencies won’t know anything until the announcement is made.
 Please understand that this annual closure is not imposed by travel agencies, but by the government.